ivansherbs/insights.ivansherbs.com/internal/ourcompany/en.md

 # Vision & Mission

 Our vision is to build a health based community using naturally available resources as alternatives and complements to pharmaceutical medicine.
-Our mission to provide evidence-based, effective, and simple herbal recipes for your specific health concerns.
+Our mission is to provide evidence-based, effective, and simple herbal recipes for your specific health concerns.

 We value health and nature, both for our own company and for our customers.
 Our sustainable practices focus on climate neutral packaging and the reduction of our carbon footprint.
 That’s why we hand harvest plants that were grown in the wild and deliver using climate-neutral shipping services.